AbbreviationsFor breast cancer screening:

 The GHO database provides information about the existence of national screening programmes for cervical cancer and breast cancer, and the most widely used screening methods associated with and the coverage of the national programmes.
 No further details about the existing programmes or other indicators are currently available in the GHO database.
 The purpose of the CanScreen5 database is to share more information about the characteristics and performance of the cancer screening programmes.

 Periodically, minor modifications will be made to the underlying data within CanScreen5, in order to correct identified errors.
 Updates of CanScreen5 will be carried out once sufficient recorded national qualitative and quantitative data are available and have been reviewed and validated by the Scientific Committee.

 How does one become a contributor to CanScreen5?

 The role of contributors is to collect screening data for the respective country, obtain a mandate from the ministry of health to share and submit data to the CanScreen5 web portal, review the analysed data, and contribute to this project.
-For further details, please contact us at firstname.lastname@example.org.
+For further details, please contact us or send an email to email@example.com.